-Afghan children seeking asylum in the UK: PTSD symptoms minimized for those children placed in foster careOctober 19th, 2012 in Psychology & Psychiatry
+Afghan children seeking asylum in the UK: PTSD symptoms minimized for those children placed in foster careOctober 19, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—A new study indicates that about one-third of asylum-seeking Afghan children who arrive in the UK without their parents or a guardian are likely to be experience symptoms associated with post-traumatic stress disorder.
 However, they also found those in foster care were less likely to be suffering from PTSD than those in shared accommodation with other asylum-seekers and refugees.